SeanPlusPlus/transformer-workshop/text-generation/README.md

 5. HTML File Generation:
     - Outputs results to a styled HTML file, which is automatically opened in the default web browser.

+#### How It Works

+Text Generation Process

+1. Prompt Input: Prompts are tokenized using the GPT-2 tokenizer.

+2. Model Inference: The GPT-2 model generates text using sampling-based techniques with configurable parameters:
+    - `temperature`: Adjusts randomness in text generation.
+    - `top_k` and `top_p`: Controls sampling quality.
+    - `num_return_sequences`: Specifies how many variations are generated per prompt.

+3. Constraint Filtering: Texts containing banned words are flagged and excluded from the output.

+4. HTML Rendering:
+    - Prompts and generated texts are organized into styled cards using Bootstrap.
+    - Skipped texts are highlighted for clarity.